justmarkham/DAT3/README.md

 * If you are already a master of ggplot2 in R, you may prefer "ggplot for Python" over matplotlib: [introduction](http://blog.yhathq.com/posts/ggplot-for-python.html), [tutorial](http://blog.yhathq.com/posts/facebook-ggplot-tutorial.html)

-## Class 7: Logistic Regression
+## Class 7: Linear Regression Part 2

 * Linear regression, continued
-* Logistic regression

 **Homework:**